rcesaret/DevDocs/README.md

 - 🚄 **Real-time Progress**: Live updates on crawling progress and statistics
 - 💫 **Modern UI**: Sleek, responsive interface with real-time feedback
 - 🔥 **Inbuilt MCP Server**: No need to copy paste into your MCP server, DevDocs already has an inbuild MCP server, already connect to your claude desktop app upon installation(restart needed) and gives you the commands you need to add to your cline MCP server configs.
 How cool is that?
-- 📕 **MCP Server:Section Based Document Retrival**: Efficiently navigate and load large markdown documents with section-based retrieval, preventing token limit issues while maintaining document structure.
+- 📕 **MCP Server: Section Based Document Retrival**: Efficiently navigate and load large markdown documents with section-based retrieval, preventing token limit issues while maintaining document structure.
 Check out the How to use DevDocs MCP Server in Cline below.

 ## 🚀 Getting Started